 Section 1.
 The Executive Committee will comprise the President, Past-President or President-Elect, Treasurer and Secretary.
 The President will chair the Executive Committee.
 The Executive Committee will make decisions in representation of the Board and the Membership in between Board of Directors meetings.
 The Executive Director will serve as an ex officio non-voting member on this committee.

 Section 2.
 The Finance Committee will comprise the President, Past-President or President-Elect, the Treasurer, and the Executive Director.
 All Finance Committee members may vote on this committee.
 The Finance Committee oversees the financial decisions and budget of the Association and consults with the Treasurer and Executive Director about day to day operations and investments.

 Section 3.
-The Nominations Committee will comprise the President, two Members-At-Large, and the Advisory Committee Chair.
+The Nominations Committee will comprise the President, two Members-At-Large, and the Advisory Council Chair-Elect.
 The President will chair this committee.
 The Nominations Committee will prepare the slate for elections each year.

 Section 4.
 The Communications Committee will comprise the President, the Secretary, and the Executive Director.
 The Communications Committee oversees the Association Newsletter and any other communication with the Association Membership.

 - The Advisory Council (AC) is composed of past presidents of the Association who completed a full term in office.
 A full term in office is continuous service as IACM President-Elect, President, and Past-President and that begins and ends at the IACM annual conference.

 - The AC serves as counsel to the current President and the Board of Directors on legislative and administrative matters related to the history, traditions, practices, and the constitution of the Association.

 - Three members of the Advisory Council will serve as leaders of the Advisory Council as AC Chair-Elect, AC Chair, and AC Past-Chair in staggered three-year terms.